4 - Embedded Programming

 Arduino

-Our local lesson on wednesday started with a presentation from Leo Kuipers, former Fab Academy student.
-He walked us through the history of microcontrollers, the different programming languages and programmers and bootloaders.
+Our local lesson on wednesday started with a presentation from Leo Kuipers, a former Fab Academy student.
+He walked us through the history of microcontrollers, the different programming languages and what programmers and bootloader are.
 He brought us Arduino Uno kits and walked us through some examples.
-We then hooked up our own.
-Running the examples on my setup was very easy, after downloading the Arduino IDE through the Tools menu I set Board to Arduino UNO and Port to my USB port.
+We then hooked up our own; running the examples on my setup was very easy, after downloading the Arduino IDE through the Tools menu I set Board to Arduino UNO and Port to my USB port.

 We then played around with the delay to change the blinking speed, and how we can use that to dim the light.